fossadev/fossabot-docs/docs/variables/user.md

 Returns a range of metadata around a (specified) user's channel that can be accessed via multiple different variable members for each unique piece of information.

-:::caution Timers are not supported!
+:::info This variable behaves different when used inside of timers!

-Timers are executed on an interval by Fossabot itself and therefore this variable cannot be used inside of them.
+Timers are executed on an interval by Fossabot itself and therefore this variable behaves different when used inside of one.

-If your timer iterates through existing commands that use this variable, or if this variable is used in a timer response, Fossabot will return nothing in its place.
+If you want to use it with a timer, a valid Twitch username **must** be provided as the first parameter or Fossabot will return nothing in its place.

 :::